CollActionteam/collaction_backend/docs/README.md

 - `process-profile-picture/` - Lambda function for moderating uploaded profile pictures and making them public.
 - `upload-profile-picture/` - Lambda function for generating an upload URL for the profile picture.
 - `whoami/` - Example Lambda for authenticating Firebase users.
+- `profile-crud/` - Lambda function for creating, reading, and updating profile information
 - `template.yaml` - A template that defines the application's AWS resources.

 For additional information, refer to `README.md` files in these directories.